ekousoulos/AETOS_read-the-docs/docs/source/5.running-model/index.rst

 =======================
 Project Structure
 -----------------
-The AETOS repository is organised into two main components:
+The `AETOS GitHub repository <https://github.com/ekousoulos/AETOS_model>`_ is organised into two main components:

 📁 **AETOS_Assumptions**, which contains all input datasets, and
 📁 **AETOS_Runner**, the full model-runner environment.
 Inside this folder you will find: